alexrudnick/dissertation/BURNDOWN.md

     intermediate state!
   * FAIRLY DONE make script that works on intermediate state from squoia, output of "lexdisamb" phase.
   * MINIMAL HACKING UP NECESSARY hack up squoia again.
+  * HANDLED something of an issue: for evaluation, SQUOIA outputs a sentence at a time, but out test set is one verse per line, and verses can be several sentences.  need a way to either reconstitute the output sentences into a single "output verse", or alternatively split on sentences and say that our test set is now composed of the sentences.
+    * DONE: did the "reconstitute verses together" thing, our test set is verses